algorithmia-algorithms/OpenForecast/README.md

 * Your data should be continuous, step wise operators make training more difficult.
 * **Each point in your dataset must be in temporal order.**
 Lets show you a quick example from a sine curve:

 [initial training data for sine curve dataset][initsined]

 Simple right?
-Lets also explore another dataset with two independent variables (this one is based on bitcoin price and transaction volume)
+Lets also explore another dataset with two independent variables (this one is based on bitcoin price and transaction volume):

 [initial training data for bitcoin dataset][initbitd]

+Now we have an idea of what our data looks like, lets start exploring the other settings.

 ## Usage